bjornthesomberlain/bjornthesomberlain/README.md

 !!!
 NOTE OF OCTOBER22. be aware of that currently im being in suicidal state. public chat off. i freely hide anybody who annoys me. dniu-closefriends.

- ✧   hi there everyone ! you can call  me bjørn / dashie or whatever you want ^_^
+ ✧    you can call  me bjørn / dashie or whatever you want

-✧ im a 18 yo artist, studying as professional chief n catering boss ;P
+✧ im a 18 yo artist, studying as professional chief n catering boss

 ✧ i almost got healed my mental health so please avoid any trauma/sexual themes when talking to me ! also id be grateful if you wont tell me anything about insects/parasites i still have an ocd

-✧ im rlly sweet & friendly to pppl that share interests w me, so pls dont be afraid          to interact first !!!!!
+✧ im rlly sweet & friendly to pppl that share interests w me, so pls dont be afraid          to interact first

 ✧ im online almost all day
 but 3 am - 12 pm on my timezone

-follow me if youre too shy for interactions ;3
+follow me if youre too shy for interactions

  ﾟ+*   ![2195259_72245](https://github.com/user-attachments/assets/e0eb95e0-f92f-45fb-aa97-f409f6e64e2a)  *+ﾟ